calvincurry22/Marvel-Index/README.md

 users to search for comics from their favorite characters and save them to a personalized reading list that can be accessed at any time.
-Once a comic from the user's list has been read, it can be removed and stored on a separate list that keeps track of each comic that the user has read over time.
+Once a comic from the user's list has been read, it can be removed and stored on a separate list that keeps track of all comics that the user has read over time.
 Users can also have discussions with each other about topics of their choosing on the forum component within the app.